lzjpaul/smoothing-regularization/readme.md

 4-9
 (27) print test-loss
-4-8-test-loss.sh: the same as 04-02-all-param.sh and 4-4-URL.sh, but this time print test loss (URL data set using the best param found in 04-02 and 4-4 using accuracy, because only have 8 machines)
+4-8-test-loss.sh: the same as 04-02-all-param.sh and 4-4-URL.sh, but this time print test loss (URL data set using the best params suggested by SF/JY because only have 8 machines)

 ##############up till now, a and b are only tuned for simulator.pkl#############################